The revolution in the fashion chain

 Fashion Voices: Agreste 2030

 O Fashion Voices: Agreste 2030 it is the result of a diagnosis of the need to promote sustainable development in the textile chain and to improve working conditions in the agreste region of Pernambuco.
-The project seeks to enhance the collective construction among the multiple actors who work in the clothing sector.
+The project seeks to enhance the collective construction between the multiple actors who work in the clothing sector.
 It is a joint initiative of InPACTO, Instituto Ethos, Repórter Brasil and Dieese (Inter-Union Department of Statistics and Socioeconomic Studies) with institutional support from Instituto C&A.

 We visited the region's denim chain and promoted a series of dialogues with various sectors that work in the field, among them, businessmen, public authorities, justice institutions, unions and workers.
 The challenge is great and the role of InPACTO is to help all these actors to dialogue and find collective solutions.
 THE Fashion Voices is aligned with the UN Sustainable Development Goals (SDGs), which propose a new global model to end poverty and promote prosperity by 2030.
 The project is related to the objectives of reducing inequalities and promoting inclusive economic growth and sustainable, and decent work.